-The case of 25 June 2017 is associated with the record-breaking precipitation rate in Lugano during the measurement period (see Section 3.2 above).
-We choose chose this event for detailed analysis since interesting conditions triggered the event as

-- 465 explained below.
-The COSMO model shows a good performance in simulating total precipitation, hail and lightning over the Alpine region.
-However, at the same time, it underestimates total precipitation and lightning over the Adriatic Sea.
-As for the previous case, we first look at the structure and evolution of the pre-storm environments using radiosonde profiles, but this time at the Milano station (since it is closer to the event) in the north-western section of the Po Valley in Italy (Fig. 11a-b).
-At 12 UTC on 24 June 2017, a typical "loaded gun" structure can be identified with a temperature inversion at 850 hPa and - 470 dry air located above warm and moist airand below an elevated mixed layer.
-Such a profile , also called "capping" layer is described in Lanicci and Warner (1991), and is known as an elevated mixed layer (EML, Carlson et al. (1983)), and it can also be identified as the "capping" layer (Lanicci and Warner, 1991), which is an indication of a severe storm environment.
+The case of 25 June 2017 is associated with record-breaking precipitation rate in Lugano during the measurement period (see Section 3.2 above).
+We choose this event for detailed analysis since interesting conditions triggered the event as explained below.
+The COSMO model shows a good performance in simulating precipitation, hail and lightning over the Alpine region.
+However, at the same time, it underestimates precipitation and lightning over the Adriatic Sea.
+As for the previous case, we first look at the structure and evolution of the pre-storm environments using radiosonde profiles, but this time at the Milano station (since it is closer to the event) in the north-western section of the Po Valley in Italy (Fig. 10a-b).
+At 12 UTC on 24 June 2017, a typical "loaded gun" structure can be identified with a temperature inversion at 850 hPa and dry air located above warm and moist air and below an elevated mixed layer.
+Such a profile, also called "capping" layer is described in Lanicci and Warner (1991), and is an indication of a severe storm environment.
 It is known as a type 1 tornado sounding.
 The cap or lid prevents deep vertical mixing and inhibits the premature release of the convective instability with observed CIN of -144 J kg-1 and CAPE as high as 2723 J kg-1.
-The CIN gradually decreased - 475 in the following hours without much change in CAPE (not shown).
-At 00 UTC on 25 June 2017, the air becomes warmer below below 900 hPa became cooler and the lid was higher, indicating that the capping inversion was penetrated by updrafts.
-Together with the lid, which indicates the deepening of warm and moist air capped by a dry layer.
-This very unstable condition was favorable for deep convective development, and the potential instability ahead of an upper-level troughlifted the air, the buoyant air was lifted and released the accumulated energy.
-This led to a burst of thunderstorms that hit this area in the early - 480 morningand produced a record-breaking amount of precipitation, where hail was first observed at around 0030 UTC.
+The CIN gradually decreased in the following hours without much change in CAPE (not shown).
+At 00 UTC on 25 June 2017, the air becomes warmer below the lid, which indicates the deepening of warm and

+410 moist air capped by a dry layer.
+This very unstable condition was favorable for deep convective development, and the potential instability ahead of an upper-level trough lifted the air and released the accumulated energy.
+This led to a burst of thunderstorms that hit this area in the early morning and produced a record-breaking amount of precipitation.

-A comparison of the simulated profile at the Milano station (Fig. 11b) with the observed and above-discussed profile (Fig. 11a) reveals a good performance of the model in capturing the vertical profile and thus the triggering mechanisms of the event.
+A comparison of the simulated profile at the Milano station (Fig. 10b) with the observed and above-discussed profile (Fig. 10a) reveals a good performance of the model in capturing the vertical profile and thus the triggering mechanisms of the event.
 The model reproduced the "capping" layer on the day before the event occurred and the deepening of the moist and warm air several hours before the event occurred.